Cchioma/Market-Basket-Analysis-using-Apriori-Algorithm/README.md

    plt.show()
    ```
 ![](top_sold_items.png)

+Insight: The distribution of item purchases reveals that "Whole milk" is the top-selling
+product, followed by "other vegetables" and "rolls/buns".

 3. I created new columns for month and year, then grouped items sold by year and month.
 I then created a line chart showing purchases over different month and years.
 ```